Guairá Department: Art and culture

 In 1970, the Socioeconomical Development Center of Guairá was created, formed by public and private entities, which supports the department's economic, social and cultural development.
 The Ybyturuzu Foundation, an environmental organization, attempts to spread consciousness throughout Guairá's population to keep, protect and defend the important ecosystem of the area.

 In the city there are a few radio stations, closed circuit television, cable TV and channel 8.
 In terms of their intangible culture, the guireños keep a repertoire of different popular myths and legends, such as pora, pombero, jasy jatere, kurupi, urutau, karau, and jakare, among others.
 Among the European traditions, they have the patronal parties, day of the cross, corridas de toros, horse races, and riñas de gallos.

 Tourism

 Ybytyruzu hills, frequently visited by campers and hikers.

 Guairá has one of the most emblematic and representative cities of the Paraguayan culture: Villarica.

-In Villarica, nature is a friend and trusts the human beings who live there, or the ones who are attracted by its fame for being a paradise and who decide to wander about its geography, to know its history and to drink from its culture.
 One of the most widely visited places in the city is the Manuel Ortiz Guerrero Park, which before 1936 was known as Ycua Pyta.
-Here you can feel the soul of Villarica like no other place in the city.
-The calm nature of the place helps one to forget the activities of daily life.
-It is an ideal place for the soul and the body.
 The Manuel Oritz Guerrero Park is located in the northeast area of the city, between the Ybaroty and San Miguel neighborhoods.